Staff Profiles – Why your clients need to Meet the Team

 Now I’ve provided the above tips for including staff profiles on your website, I hope I’ve convinced you to introduce your team members to your clients.
 If you need assistance with writing your staff profiles, I can help.
 Simply email me and let me know what type of business you’re in and how many team members you have, then I’ll provide a quote.
 Or we can set up a time to chat on the phone if you prefer.

-Hi, I’m Lyndall Guinery-Smith, The Professional Writer.
-I write copy dedicated to attracting and engaging your ideal clients … and improving your bottom line.
-I happily work with clients all over Australia.
-Email me to arrange an obligation-free discussion about your latest project.
+Hi, I’m Lyndall Guinery-Smith, business owner and chief word wrangler at The Professional Writer.
+My team and I write content dedicated to attracting and engaging your ideal clients … and improving your bottom line.
+This includes business award submissions, website content, capability statements, team bios, blog post packages and much more.
+We happily work with clients all over Australia.
+Email us to arrange an obligation-free discussion about your latest project.